- School of Engineering

 A Special Summer Program for High School Students

-The School of Engineering at Santa Clara University is pleased to announce it's 25th annual Summer Engineering Seminar (SES) program.
-This special summer experience is for high school juniors who are curious about engineering.
+The School of Engineering at Santa Clara University is pleased to announce its 27th annual Summer Engineering Seminar (SES) program.
+This special summer experience is for current high school sophomores and juniors who are interested in exploring the field of engineering.
 The program is designed to acquaint participants with the engineering profession, the academic expectations of college, and the nature of life at a university.
-Two sessions will be held during the summer of 2014:

 The SES program is designed to motivate young people to pursue science and engineering majors in college so they can ultimately participate in the scientific and technical work force.
-It provides participants with a chance to explore possibilities of engineering as a career while living in University residence halls staffed by program counselors.
+It provides participants with a chance to explore the many possibilities of engineering as a career while living in University residence halls staffed by program counselors.
 Participants eat their meals in University dining facilities, attend special workshops and complete their own engineering projects.
 Participants experience the outside-of-class aspects of Santa Clara University through afternoon and evening recreational activities.
-Feel free to browse the 2013 SES Schedule to take a look at the variety of program activities offered (2014's schedule is subject to change).
+Feel free to browse a recent SES schedule to take a look at the variety of program activities offered (2016's schedule is subject to change).

 Who is Eligible?